 Additionally, excessive tardiness to school may result in the delay of placement on the Cooperative Education Program.
-A student must be tardy-free for the previous 45 days to be eligible for work placement.

 Written notes from parents may result in an excused tardy only if the student arrives with the note on the day of the tardiness.
 This note will be verified by the Attendance Office.